ScreenPyHQ/screenpy/docs/example/questions.rst

             poll = the_actor.ability_to(PollTheAudience)
             return sorted(poll.for_reactions(), key=keygetter("percent"))[-1]["reaction"]

-A Question
-is ``Answerable``,
-which is to say
-it has an ``answered_by`` method.
+A Question is :class:`~screenpy.protocols.Answerable`, which is to say it has an ``answered_by`` method.

 Passing a Question
 along with a Resolution
-into the ``See`` Action
-is how to make assertions
+into the :class:`~screenpy.actions.See` Action is how to make assertions in ScreenPy.
-in ScreenPy.
-The Question
-provides the actual value
-while the Resolution
-provides the expected value.
+The Question provides the actual value while the Resolution provides the expected value.

 Next
 ====